manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 "the world is a wonderful place"/3
 ```

-Quorum matching operator introduces a kind of fuzzy matching.
-It will only match those documents that pass a given threshold of given words.
-The example above (`"the world is a wonderful place"/3`) will match all documents that have at least 3 of the 6 specified words.
-Operator is limited to 255 keywords.
-Instead of an absolute number, you can also specify a number between 0.0 and 1.0 (standing for 0% and 100%), and Manticore will match only documents with at least the specified percentage of given words.
-The same example above could also have been written `"the world is a wonderful place"/0.5` and it would match documents with at least 50% of the 6 words.
+The quorum matching operator introduces a type of fuzzy matching.
+It will match only those documents that meet a given threshold of specified words.
+In the example above (`"the world is a wonderful place"/3`), it will match all documents containing at least 3 of the 6 specified words.
+The operator is limited to 255 keywords.
+Instead of an absolute number, you can also provide a value between 0.0 and 1.0 (representing 0% and 100%), and Manticore will match only documents containing at least the specified percentage of given words.
+The same example above could also be expressed as `"the world is a wonderful place"/0.5`, and it would match documents with at least 50% of the 6 words.

 ### Strict order operator